tomtkg/Test_Functions_for_Multi-objective_Optimization/README.md

 |:-:|:-:|:-:|
 |![image](image/DTLZ1_M3PF.svg)Pareto Front on the DTLZ1|![image](image/DTLZ1_M3Init.svg)Initial population on the DTLZ1|![image](image/DTLZ1_M3Grid.svg)Grid Points on the DTLZ1|

 I use PlatEMO.
-All Problems directory files and some Public directory files are same as PlatEMO.
+Some Problems directory files and Public directory files are same as PlatEMO.
 I hope visitors can help their visual understanding of multi-objective optimization problem.

 Reference